takafumi-shiraogawa/AQA/README.md

 Generation of chemical space with unique molecules depends on QML ([qmlcode/qml](https://github.com/qmlcode/qml)).
 Please compile `frepresentations.f90` in `./aqa/mini_qml/` with F2PY.
 The example of the command can be found in `./aqa/mini_qml/compile.sh`.
+The license file of QML is included in `./aqa/mini_qml/`.

 ### Requirements
 To install the required packages, please use `aqa_env.yml` or run the following commands: